Tariqyahya123/EksWithTerraform/README.md

 Make sure region value is adjusted to your requirement if the default region values in the EksWithTerraform/terraform.tfvars were changed.

+The 3 seconds of sleep before the rest of the command allows time for the ingress controller deployment to start.

 &ensp;